Douglas County postpones criminal and traffic arraignments

 A local woman with coronavirus disease was brought to the University of Nebraska Medical Center campus Friday night to be treated in the Nebraska Biocontainment Unit.
 She was transferred in an isolation in an ambulance.

-A man sits alone in a cafeteria area at Eppley Airfield in Omaha on Tuesday, March 24, 2020.
+A man sits alone in a cafeteria area at Eppley Airfield on Tuesday.
 Air travel is down as the COVID-19 pandemic spreads around the globe.

 ANNA REED/THE WORLD-HERALD